christianThardy/christianThardy.github.io/tom-interpretability.md

 Ablating the ToM direction caused clear accuracy drops, highlighting its importance for belief representation.
 Specifically, the `box`, `leaves`, and `the` token positions at layer 22 played a critical role in task performance.
 Combined ablations had the most dramatic impact, causing accuracy to plummet from 0.625 pre-ablation to 0.0 post-ablation—a shocking -0.625 change.
 This suggests that the ToM direction, along with the specific token representations, are central to the model's ability to summarize context before making the final prediction.

-This is fascinating because classical constituency theory suggests that understanding something like `the cat is on the basket` would require the model to explicitly encode a representation of `cat`.
-If you interfere with the model’s ability to represent `cat`, it should break down on tasks involving that idea, similarly to how intervening on tokens intermediate to the location prediction inhibits the prediction.
+This is fascinating, because classical constituency theory suggests that understanding something like `the cat is on the basket` would require the model to explicitly encode a representation of `cat`.
+If you interfere with the model’s ability to represent `cat`, it should break down on tasks involving that idea, in practice this happens when intervening on tokens intermediate to the location prediction and the correct prediction is inhibited.
 This principle is widely used in visual psychophysics to study encoding—you knock out specific pieces of information and see what breaks.

 If interfering with a representation prevents the system from performing, you’ve identified something integral.
-In the context of transformers, this plays out as behavioral implications of compositionality: you can test and observe how ToM directions in the residual stream encode early context and carry it forward to influence later semantics.
+In the context of transformers, this plays out as a behavioral implication of compositionality: you can test and observe how ToM directions in the residual stream encode early context and carry it forward to influence later semantics.
 This lines up with the nature of ToM tasks, which require tracking both believed and actual object locations.

 The model appears to leverage multiple token positions (`box`, `leaves`) to maintain belief-relevant activations in parallel, processing different facets of the belief state simultaneously.
 There’s a clear progression: early context tokens like `box` and `leaves` store critical information, which are then funneled into the token `the` for final processing.
 This demonstrates a funky, structured, memory-like pipeline where information flows through specific points in the residual stream, enabling the model to piece together belief-related representations over time.